robcowart/synesis_lite_suricata/README.md

 An example configuration for the Suricata eve output is provided in `suricata/suricata.yml`.

 ## Filebeat
-As Suricata is usually run on one or more Linux servers, the solution includes both Filebeat and Logstash.
+As Suricata is usually run on one or more Linux servers, the solution includes both [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-overview.html) and [Logstash](https://www.elastic.co/guide/en/logstash/current/introduction.html).
 Filebeat is used to collect the log data on the system where Suricata is running, and ships it to Logstash via the Beats input.
 An example Filebeat prospector configuration is included in `filebeat/filebeat.yml`.

 ## Logstash
 The Logstash pipeline is complete and fully functional.
 (Setup is similar to [ElastiFlow&trade;](https://github.com/robcowart/elastiflow))

 ## Kibana
-Dashboards for alerts and flow logs are also complete and functional.
-Still on the to-do list are the dashboards for HTTP, DNS and statistics logs.
+Dashboards for alerts, flow, DNS and HTTP logs are also complete and functional.
+Only the dashbaords for the statistics logs remains on the to-do list.

 Kibana index patterns can be imported with the following commands: